TcOpenGroup/TcOpen.Documentation/articles/TcOpenFramework/application.md

 The sequencer provides more advanced coordination of PLC logic.
 As the name suggests, the logic is organized in sequence.
 The steps run in the order in which they are written in the program.

+The sequencer finds its use in any scenario where sequential control is appropriate (application or component).

 ```TcoSequncer``` is an abstract class, and it must have a concrete implementation of ```Main``` method. ```Main``` is the entry point for the sequence logic.

 In addition to simple sequential coordination, this class permits manual step-by-step execution, moving the pointer backward and forward in the sequence. ```TcoSequencer``` also implements the auto-restorable mechanism analogous to ```TcoState```.